Everything You Must Know About Church Security – A Comprehensive Guide

 There may be one or two, though, that have nefarious reasons.
 This is where a background check can weed out the dangerous and unqualified.
 Your church must take this seriously and perform background checks on all staff and volunteers who have access to security measures regardless of who they are.

-By spending time, money, and effort on the background checks, you will reassure your congregation of their safety.
+By spending time, money, and effort on background checks, you will reassure your congregation of their safety.

 5. Train team members

 Most of your team will remain unarmed.
-If you have security guards, military personnel, police officers, you must ensure they are trained and capable before bringing a firearm into the building.
+If you have security guards, military personnel, or police officers, you must ensure they are trained and capable before bringing a firearm into the building.
 They must also be aware of the chain of command.
 This is not a job for anyone just because they have a concealed weapons license.

 All team members should be trained to help with missing children, handle threats, and be given some medical training.
 If your church purchases an Automated External Defibrillator, team members should learn how to use it to check the heart’s rhythm and send a shock during a heart attack.